decentralized-identity/sidetree/docs/Q-and-A.md

 ## *Q: Do I need a wallet for Sidetree?
 Yes and No.\
-Yes, Sidetree allows for personal key management and any user that want to have all the autonomous sovereign features of dfigital identity need a wallet to store and manage the keys of their identifiers safely.\
+Yes, Sidetree allows for personal key management and any user that want to have all the autonomous sovereign features of digital identity need a wallet to store and manage the keys of their identifiers safely.\
 No, if you rely on a custodial service for the inception and management of your digital identifiers, then you won't need a wallet of your own.
 The big relevant question in that situation is: why would you use Sidetree in the first place id you're not planning to be autonomous.
 _(@henkvancann)_